 Queen of the Night aria – The Magic Flute

-The Magic Flute or Der Zauberflöte in its native language, was one of the few operas by Mozart set to a German libretto.
-The Queen of the Night aria, or ‘Der Hölle Rache’ as it is more formally known, was originally written for Mozart’s sister-in-law Josepha Hofer, specifically to show off her vocal range, although it is thought the composer was somewhat underwhelmed with her performance.
+The Magic Flute, or Die Zauberflöte, was one of the few operas by Mozart set to a German libretto.
+The Queen of the Night aria, or ‘Der Hölle Rache’, was originally written for Mozart’s sister-in-law Josepha Hofer, specifically to show off her vocal range, although it is thought the composer was somewhat underwhelmed with her performance.

 The role has been challenging even the most talented sopranos ever since.

-You can see Mozart’s The Magic Flute at the London Coliseum from 14 march.
+You can see Mozart’s The Magic Flute at the London Coliseum until 11 April.

 Overture – The Marriage of Figaro